Quantco/glum/README.md

 For optimal performance on an x86_64 architecture, we recommend using the MKL library (`conda install mkl`).
-By default, conda usually installs the openblas version, which is slower, but supported on all major architecture and OS.
+By default, conda usually installs the openblas version, which is slower, but supported on all major architectures and operating systems.